 All cells in the human body need glucose or sugars to run because once broken down, sugars produce a large amount of energy.
 However, the amount of sugars running wild in the blood needs to be controlled and if it goes out of bounds, it can start damaging the cells and tissues of the human body and be called as diabetes.

-With the increasing rate of obesity (especially in children), the rate of type 2 diabetes occurrence has also went up and therefore the mortality associated with it.
+With the increasing rate of obesity (especially in children), the rate of type 2 diabetes occurrence has also gone up and therefore the mortality associated with it.
 Therefore, it is about time we prioritized life over doodh-jalebis.
-There are simple ways we can revolutionize and clean our body of the intoxicants and help ensure a healthy, disease-free life.
+There are simple ways we can revolutionize and clean our bodies of intoxicants and help ensure a healthy, disease-free life.

 Association of Diabetes with Retinopathy and Stress:

 Blindness due to diabetes is the leading cause of vision loss in most of the populations across the world, including Pakistan.
 Vision impairment and blindness due to diabetes are referred to as diabetic retinopathy in medical terminology.
 Retinopathy is caused by increased levels of blood sugar leading to abnormal development of new blood vessels in the eye’s retina.

 Patients who are conscious about the glycaemic index (measures quantitatively the effect of sugar contained in the foods on the blood sugar levels) of the food they consume portray reduction in the development or progression of diabetic retinopathy.

 Examples of food with a low GI include:

 - Milk or tomato juice

 - Beans and lentils